 - Document to be acknowledged (ex.
 SPA, contract, deed, affidavit) - two (2) unsigned copies (applicant will sign in the presence of the Embassy's consular officer)

-- Passports of signatory - original and two (2) photocopies of data page (page showing photo and complete name)
+- Passports of signatory - original and two (2) photocopies of data page (page showing photo and complete name) and page with signature

 - Payment of fees (to be paid by applicant at the Embassy, in cash, Norwegian kroner only)